Mattgamer6660/LoreMomentWikistuf/docs/characters.md

 layout: default
 ---

-{: .warning }
+{: .updated }
-All info is subject to change.
+This page has been updated.

 # This will have most of the information regarding the characters and the groups.
 {: .no_toc }